-The KOWR's mission is supporting Polish producers and exporters of agri-food products and development of innovative agriculture.
+The KOWR's mission is supporting Polish producers and exporters of agrifood products and developing innovative agriculture.
 Acting for the increase of trade cooperation in agri-food products between Poland and other countries is an important part of the mission.